CiscoTestAutomation/genietelemetry/docs/plugins.rst

 - plugins shall be independent from all other plugins.

-- plugins must inherit from ``telemetry.plugins.bases.BasePlugin`` class
+- plugins must inherit from ``genietelemetry.plugins.bases.BasePlugin`` class

 - plugins may contain its own argument parser.
-Such parsers shall follow the :ref:`telemetry_argument_propagation` scheme, and shall not contain positional arguments.
+Such parsers shall follow the :ref:`genietelemetry_argument_propagation` scheme, and shall not contain positional arguments.

-- plugins may modify ``telemetry.runtime`` attributes, but is it the responbility of the plugin owner to diagnose and support any failures due to such changes.
+- plugins may modify ``genietelemetry.runtime`` attributes, but is it the responbility of the plugin owner to diagnose and support any failures due to such changes.

-- plugin developers are expected to read and understand ``telemetry`` source code.
+- plugin developers are expected to read and understand ``genietelemetry`` source code.
 It is mostly not possible to develop useful plugins by simply reading this document.

 There is only one stage where plugins may run its actions.

-.. csv-table:: Telemetry Plugin Stages
+.. csv-table:: GenieTelemetry Plugin Stages
     :header: Stage, Description

     ``execution``, "core plugin execution logic"